kolide/launcher/docs/architecture/2019-03-11_autoupdate.md

 The update process on Windows is based on the service manager restarting the service.
 We don't believe there's a downside here, but it does increase restart counts.
-We set the recovery period sufficiently low to handle this.
+Due to implementation limitations of WiX, the shortest recovery period is 1 day.

 Due to the nature of this update process, updates that depend on command line flag changes, require a re-installation of Launcher.
 They are handled outside this update process.

 This process can result in running binaries that are no longer on disk.